biolab/orange3-text/README.md

 ======================

 This is an example add-on for [Orange3](http://orange.biolab.si).
 Add-on can extend Orange either in scripting or GUI part, or in both.
-We here focus on GUI part.
-We here implement a simple (empty) widget, register it with Orange and add a new workflow with this widget to example tutorials.
+We here focus on the GUI part and implement a simple (empty) widget, register it with Orange and add a new workflow with this widget to example tutorials.

 Installation